raishahnawaz/interview_material/data_engineering/docs/Data Migrations/Azure_Data_Migration_Interview_QnA.md

 ### 25. How do you manage data lineage and documentation in a large-scale migration project?
 **Answer:**
 Use tools like Azure Purview or create custom lineage using pipeline metadata.
 Document mappings, logic, and dependencies.
 Maintain versioned documentation in Confluence or Git repositories.

+### 26. Do you have experience working with SSRS and SSIS, legacy SQL Server?
+**Answer:**
+Yes.
+I’ve worked extensively with SSRS for operational and dashboard-style reporting, including datasets, expressions, and subscriptions.
+I’ve also developed and maintained SSIS packages for ETL processes, incorporating components like Data Flow Tasks, Control Flow, and script tasks.
+My experience includes optimizing SSIS performance, parameterization, and error handling.

+### 27. How would you plan migration of reports from these sources to Azure services, keeping existing flows (i.e., scheduled reporting etc.) working and avoiding downtime?
+**Answer:**
+The approach includes:
+1. **Assessment Phase** – Inventory all existing SSRS/SSIS reports/packages, data sources, schedules, and dependencies.
+2. **SSIS Migration** – Use Azure-SSIS Integration Runtime in ADF to lift and shift SSIS packages with minimal changes.
+Gradually refactor to ADF where possible.
+3. **SSRS Migration** – For paginated reports, migrate to Power BI Report Server or Power BI Service (Premium).
+Convert relevant SSRS reports into Power BI dashboards if applicable.
+4. **Data Source Redirection** – Point reports to new Azure-based data sources (Azure SQL, Synapse).
+5. **Orchestration** – Replicate scheduling using ADF triggers, Azure Logic Apps, or Power BI scheduling.
+6. **Testing & Parallel Run** – Run both legacy and new systems in parallel to validate outputs.
+7. **Cutover** – Once confidence is established, cut over the traffic with rollback plan.

+This ensures minimal disruption and preserves business continuity.